 You know the lift in Charlie and the Chocolate Factory with hundreds of buttons that take you in any direction you want to go?
 That’s how many times I’ve tried different writing routines.
 But there was one button I hadn’t pressed yet.

-For a long time I’d made things pretty hard on myself, before realising that the more I simplify, the more likely I am to stick with something.
+I used to make things hard on myself before understanding that the more I simplify, the more likely I am to stick with it.
 Even then life circumstances change and so routines need to be updated accordingly.
-Each time I do this, I line off a new page with a pastel highlighter and note down the new times I’ll dedicate to my writing practice.
+Each time I do this, I line off a new page with a pastel highlighter and note down new ideas about my writing practice.
+Maybe you could try something similar.

 Notes for Improvement

-A large part of studying creative writing at uni means reflecting on your work and writing commentaries.
+A large part of studying creative writing means reflecting on your work and writing commentaries.
 Although this may sound tedious, it’s such a useful practice in terms of self-awareness.

 Noting down changes I make and why, the things I’m finding difficult, mistakes I need to correct later etc; has not only helped me improve my craft, it allows me to stay in control.
 Think of it like a personal diary for every piece of work you do.
 You can even give it a pet name.